Must See TV: Sunday, Monday, Tuesday and Wednesday nights

-For the 1994–95 season, NBC decided to keep the Tuesday comedy block running, but this time, it was rebranded as "Must See TV Tuesday", with Frasier and Wings moving to that night, joining Larroquette and a new show, The Martin Short Show, which was pulled off from NBC's schedule after only three episodes aired, yet it ended as the 29th most-watched show in the US.
-In order to fill in Martin Short slot, a new comedy, NewsRadio, premiered as a mid-season replacement, garnering moderate success.
+For the 1994–95 season, NBC decided to keep the Tuesday comedy block running, but this time, it was rebranded as "Must See TV Tuesday", with Frasier and Wings moving to that night, joining Larroquette and a new show, The Martin Short Show, which was pulled off from NBC's schedule after only three episodes aired, yet it ended as the 29th most-watched show in the US, which led to repeats of other NBC sitcoms airing in order to fill Martin Short slot, eventually, another new comedy Something Wilder (after debuting on Saturdays to lackluster ratings) entered the Tuesday lineup, but was dropped from NBC's schedule and replaced by NewsRadio, a mid-season replacement, which focused on the work lives of the staff of a New York City AM news radio station, garnering moderate success.
 The "Must See TV Tuesday" was successful in comparison with its previous season, as it began to catch up ABC's lineup for the evening –this time with Home Improvement and Grace Under Fire on that night–.

 For the 1995–96 season, NBC added a third night of "Must See TV" on Sunday nights with the premiere of Brotherly Love –starring Joey Lawrence on his third sitcom for NBC, after Gimme a Break! and Blossom, with his real-life brothers Matthew and Andrew co-starring alongside him–; and Minor Adjustments –starring future That's So Raven star Rondell Sheridan– (both shows were later canceled by NBC during the season, and were picked up by The WB and UPN, respectively), and the moves of Mad About You and freshman comedy Hope and Gloria from Thursdays to Sundays –eventually Hope and Gloria was then moved to Saturdays until the show was canceled–.
 Also, on Tuesdays, in addition to Wings, NewsRadio and Frasier, a new show debuted that night: The Pursuit of Happiness, created by David Hackel, who recently worked on Wings and Frasier, but was a ratings failure and was canceled by NBC after six weeks on the air.
 After being on Saturdays when the 1995 fall season started, Larroquette returned to Tuesdays to fill in Pursuit slot; while a mid-season replacement, 3rd Rock from the Sun debuted with healthy ratings (22nd at the end of the season).